mariadb-corporation/dev-example-flights/api/nodejs/README.md

-# Orders - Node.js API
+# Flights - Node.js API

 1. [Environment and compatibility](#compatibility)
 2. [Getting started with the app](#getting-started)